U.S. Organ-on-a-Chip Market Trends Opportunity, Revenue, Share, 2026-2034

 A few key players in the market include Emulate, Inc.; TissUse GmbH; MIMETAS B.V.; CN Bio Innovations Ltd.; InSphero AG; AxoSim, Inc.; Hesperos, Inc.; Nortis, Inc. (now part of Valo Health, Inc.); AlveoliX AG; Altis Biosystems, Inc.; and Cherry Biotech.

-The toxicology research segment is expected to witness the fastest growth during the forecast period.
+The toxicology research segment is expected to witness the fastest growth of CAGR 30.5% during the forecast period.